crs4/deep_framework/docs/develop_a_detector/how_to_develop_a_detector.md

 ./detector/detector_tests/test_scripts/my_test.sh
 ```

-Before executing the script, it is necessary to insert an image, called test_image.jpg, inside the detector folder, which will be used to verify the correct functioning of the algorithm developed.
+Before executing the script, it is necessary to put an image, called test_image.jpg, inside the detector folder, which will be used to verify the correct functioning of the algorithm developed.